Skip To Main Content

 Men’s basketball defeats Bates 74-69 in NESCAC opener

-The Continentals shot a season-best 77.8% from the free throw line
+The Continentals shot a season-best 77.8% at the free-throw line

-CLINTON, N.Y. – Hamilton College's Garret Keyhani '26 scored a team-high 15 points, while Matthew Rideout '27 and David Melson '29 added 14 points apiece and the Continentals earned a 74-69 win over the Bates College Bobcats in their NESCAC opener on Hamilton's Tom Murphy Court inside Margaret Bundy Scott Field House on Sunday afternoon, Jan.
+CLINTON, N.Y. – Hamilton College's Garret Keyhani '26 scored a team-high 15 points and Matthew Rideout '27 and David Melson '29 added 14 apiece in the Continentals' 74-69 NESCAC win over the Bates College Bobcats on Hamilton's Coach Tom Murphy Court inside Margaret Bundy Scott Field House on Sunday afternoon, Jan.
 11.

 Season Update